 After we marry, our perspective changes.
 That’s how it was in our marriage.
 When Sue fell in love with me, she fell in love with a man of vision and direction, later she realized that she married a man who pays little attention to detail.
 I fell in love with a woman who could take care of all the details.
 Later I realized that I married a woman who gets stressed out over any last-minute attempts to alter her schedule.
 See how our perspectives change?

 Differences are often the crux of our marriage frustrations: different genders, different priorities, differing personalities and different ways of communicating.
-We are truly different from each other, and if we don’t understand those differences, and learn how to let our differences complement one another, they can pull us apart.
+We are truly different from each other.
+If we don’t understand those differences and learn how to let our differences complement one another, they can pull us apart.

 Each of us needs to value the way God wired us, differences included.
-Sometimes careful planning is needed to keep us Milams on schedule.
+Sometimes careful planning keeps us Milams on schedule.
 In those times, I’ve learned to trust Sue’s detailed planning tendencies.
 At other times, she realizes that I may be looking at the big picture and future needs.
 When that happens, she makes an effort to trust my intuitions rather than discount them simply because they seem far out.
-She and I are made differently, yet our differences — used together — actually can make us stronger, if we understand those differences and leverage them to our advantage.
+She and I are made differently, yet our differences, used together actually can make us stronger, if we understand those differences and leverage them to our advantage.

 In order to leverage our “differentness” and create teamwork in our marriage, we need to stop resisting our spouse’s differences and begin to celebrate them!
 We find joy in our relationship when we can truly say, “Thank you God for giving me a husband/wife who has strengths that make my life richer!”